 of the house are available throughout March from 2 pm and 3.30 pm, included in the normal entry price.
 Also included in this price are guided tours on Mondays of the Georgian kitchen and the fascinating basements with the china closet and candle lit wine cellars to explore.
 The basement reveals some of the oldest parts of the house with 9th century walls and 12th century lancet windows from the monastery.
 We are still open for private tours in 2014 from 1st March to 30th June except Fridays.

-Port Eliot Tearoom in the Long Gallery
+Port Eliot Tearoom in the Big Dining Room

 PORT ELIOT FESTIVAL - 30th July to 2nd August